GetClaw vs AgentClaw

 Who it fits

-Buyers who want broader workspace utility and a path toward dedicated infrastructure.
+Teams that want broader workspace utility and a path toward dedicated infrastructure.

-Buyers who mainly want a simple always-on agent deployed quickly.
+Teams that mainly want a simple always-on agent deployed quickly.

 Strategic risk